Introduction

 Petals Dropping Too Soon: This usually happens if the flower was too old when it was cut.
 Check the back of the flower head before you harvest.
 If the back petals feel papery, limp, or are starting to turn brown, the flower is past its prime.
 It is better to deadhead that one and wait for the next bud to open.

-Flowers Facing Downward: Some varieties of dahlias, especially large decorative types, can have heavy heads that "nod" or face the ground.
-While this is partially genetic, you can help by ensuring the plant has enough potassium in its fertilizer, which helps build strong, stiff stems.
+Flowers Facing Downward: Some varieties of dahlias can have heavy heads that "nod."
+While this is partially genetic, you can help by ensuring the plant has enough potassium in its fertilizer.
 Using a "deep cut" also provides a thicker stem that is better able to support the weight of the bloom.

 Frequently Asked Questions about Cutting Dahlias